Basel: As a member state in the Swiss Confederacy

 The city had remained neutral through the Swabian War of 1499 despite being plundered by soldiers on both sides.
 The Treaty of Basel ended the war and granted the Swiss confederates exemptions from the emperor Maximillian's taxes and jurisdictions, separating Switzerland de facto from the Holy Roman Empire.

 On 9 June 1501, Basel joined the Swiss Confederation as its eleventh canton.
 It was the only canton that was asked to join, not the other way round.
 Basel had a strategic location, good relations with Strasbourg and Mulhouse, and control of the corn imports from Alsace, whereas the Swiss lands were becoming overpopulated and had few resources.
 A provision of the Charter accepting Basel required that in conflicts among the other cantons it was to stay neutral and offer its services for mediation.

 In 1503, the new bishop Christoph von Utenheim refused to give Basel a new constitution; whereupon, to show its power, the city began to build a new city hall.

 In 1529, the city became Protestant under Oecolampadius and the bishop's seat was moved to Porrentruy.
 The bishop's crook was however retained as the city's coat of arms.
 For centuries to come, a handful of wealthy families collectively referred to as the "Daig" played a pivotal role in city affairs as they gradually established themselves as a de facto city aristocracy.

 The first edition of Christianae religionis institutio (Institutes of the Christian Religion – John Calvin's great exposition of Calvinist doctrine) was published at Basel in March 1536.

 In 1544, Johann von Brugge, a rich Dutch Protestant refugee, was given citizenship and lived respectably until his death in 1556, then buried with honors.
 His body was exhumed and burnt at the stake in 1559 after it was discovered that he was the Anabaptist David Joris.

 In 1543, De humani corporis fabrica, the first book on human anatomy, was published and printed in Basel by Andreas Vesalius (1514–1564).

-There are indications Joachim Meyer, author of the influential 16th-century martial arts text Kunst des Fechten ("The Art of Fencing"), came from Basel.
+There are indications that Joachim Meyer, author of the influential 16th-century martial arts text Kunst des Fechten ("The Art of Fencing"), came from Basel.
 In 1661 the Amerbaschsches Kabinett, a vast collection of exotic artifacts, coins, medals and books was purchased by Basel.
 It was to become to the first public museum of art.
 Its collection became the core of the later Basel Museum of Art.

 The Bernoulli family, which included important 17th- and 18th-century mathematicians such as Jakob Bernoulli, Johann Bernoulli and Daniel Bernoulli, were from Basel.
 The 18th-century mathematician Leonhard Euler was born in Basel and studied under Johann Bernoulli.